Key Highlights

 Proven Track Record in Migrating Legacy Systems

-Our portfolio showcases our ability to handle complex migrations with precision.
-For example, we migrated Out Grow from its existing Magento website to Shopify Plus, and we undertook a platform migration and full redesign for Casual Basement, resulting in faster site speeds and increased conversion rates.
+Thegenielab has a proven track record of successfully migrating online stores from various legacy systems, including Magento, to Shopify Plus.
+Notable examples include migrating Out Grow from Magento to Shopify Plus, and a full platform migration and redesign for Casual Basement—resulting in faster site speeds and increased conversion rates.

 Comprehensive Migration Strategy and Support